gonzalo-munillag/Python_Cookbook/1_Data_Structures/README.md

 heapq.heappush(list, (-priority, index, item)) heapq.heappop(self._queue)

-on can perform < operations with heaps
+one can perform < operations with heaps

 ## 1.6 Mapping keys to multiple values in a dictionary: defaultdict